 Her voice is meek. "… I'm going on a break… be back later."

-Toshiro knows he isn't going to see her tonight.
+Toshiro knows he isn't going to see her for the rest of the day.

 He knows this because any time Gin gets brought into the conversation, she spends the rest of the night trying to forget him… bottle after bottle.